Placards · Segregation · Audit trail — cited to 49 CFR

 Every scan, attestation, credential capture, and admin action lands in an append-only SHA-256 hash-chained ledger.
 An auditor or opposing counsel can independently verify integrity with one command.
 3-year minimum retention enforced by design.

-Court-grade Evidence Packet
+Inspection-ready Evidence Packet

 Single PDF combining the placard determination, driver attestations, CDL credentials, and audit chain proof.
 Generated for every scan.
 Downloadable, emailable, and shareable as a tamper-resistant URL with QR code for first responders.